postgresml/postgresml/pgml-docs/docs/gym/quick_start.md

 - `iris`
 - `digits`
+- `wine`

 To load them into PostgresML, use the same function above with the desired dataset name as parameter.
+They will become available in the `pgml` schema, as `pgml.iris`, `pgml.digits` and `pgml.wine` respectively.

 ## Browse data